Tree Watering Guidelines

 Drip irrigation: To use water most efficiently, install a drip irrigation system or convert your sprinkler system from spray to drip.
 With these methods, water is applied at a slow rate directly where it’s needed near the tree roots.
 Soaker hoses can be a cost-efficient alternative.

 • When possible, give your trees their own dedicated irrigation valve, since trees require deeper watering than ground covers or shrubs.
 For a new system, tap into an existing hose bib.
-Consult with your irrigation contractor, or bring a layout diagram of your property to your local hardware store or irrigation supply house to get advice.
+Consult with your irrigation contractor or bring a layout diagram of your property to your local hardware store or irrigation supply house to get advice.

-Watering methods to avoid:
+Watering methods to avoid when possible:

 Sprinklers and spray irrigation: These methods apply water at a fast rate, resulting in water loss due to runoff and evaporation.
 If you have an existing sprinkler system, however, there are ways to make it more water efficient: